 - Graduate School Survey.
 All students must complete the Graduate School Exit Survey if they wish to graduate.
-Students typically receive an email and/or notification in the myPurdue system that details how they complete this requirement. - ProQuest Fee and optional Copyright Fee.
-Students who complete a thesis must pay a mandatory \$45 fee to ProQuest.
+Students typically receive an email and/or notification in the myPurdue system that details how they complete this requirement. - Optional Copyright Fee.
 If students would like their thesis to be officially registered with the U.S. Copyright Office, they may pay an additional \$65 fee.
-Typically students pay their ProQuest fee following the deposit of their thesis to the university (see Section 9.6).
-However, they may pay it early by going to the Bursar's teller window and inquiring about the fee.

-9.10.
+10.10.
 Participating in Commencement